UPDATE: 2 Marietta men get jail time for roles in break-in, vandalism at Lowell American Legion hall

 Three suspects in August's break-in and vandalism at Lowell American Legion Post 750 were among 18 people indicted Wednesday by a Washington County grand jury.

-Marietta residents Hunter Henthorn, Devin Lindsey and James Herron all face charges of receiving stolen property.
-Henthorn was also indicted on a charge of tampering with evidence.
+Marietta residents Hunter Henthorne, Devin Lindsey and James Herron all face charges of receiving stolen property.
+Henthorne was also indicted on a charge of tampering with evidence.

 They are accused of receiving several thousand dollars that was taken during the break-in.